nol166/JS-Closures/README.md

 logNumbers()
 ```

-* Explain that by looking at this code one might assume that it will log out `0, 1, 2` but it instead logs out `3, 3, 3`.
+* Explain that, by looking at this code, one might assume that it will log out `0, 1, 2` but it instead logs out `3, 3, 3`.

-* Explain that this is a popular interview question for it's ability to test the applicants knowledge of closures and scoping.
+* Explain that this is a popular interview question for its ability to test the applicant’s knowledge of closures and scoping.

 * Inform students that it is okay to not know exactly what closures are just yet because today we are taking a deep dive!

-* Reassure students that by the end of this lesson we will be able to recognize the issue with this code and explain why it behaves the way it does.
+* Reassure students that by the end of this lesson they  will be able to recognize the issue with this code and explain why it behaves the way it does.

-* Explain that having a solid understanding of scoping and closures will not only help them during interviews but make them better developers.
+* Explain that having a solid understanding of scoping and closures will not only help them during interviews, but make them better developers.

 ### Part 2: Lexical Scope (Instructor Demo)

-* For this demo open [index.html](Activities/01-Ins_Lexical-Scope/index.html) in your browser and demo the following:
+* For this demo, open [index.html](Activities/01-Ins_Lexical-Scope/index.html) in your browser and demo the following:

-  * When we open the browser we are greeted with a message that says to open the developer console.
+ * When we open the browser, we are greeted with a message that instructs us  to open the developer console.

  * In the dev tools we see a `console.log` message.

 * Open [index.js](Activities/01-Ins_Lexical-Scope/index.js) and explain the following:

   * `outerFunction` creates a local variable called `topic` and another function called `sayTopic()`.

   * `sayTopic` is considered an inner function because it is declared inside the `outerFunction` and only available in the body of `outerFunction`.

-  * Take note that the `sayTopic` function doesn't have any local variables of it's own.
+  * Take note that the `sayTopic` function doesn't have any local variables of its own.
 Instead it can access any variable in the outer function's scope.

   * This is an example of "lexical scoping", which describes how a parser resolves variables when dealing with nested functions.